 This article shows you how to upload your own generalized VM image as a virtual hard disk (VHD) so you can use it to create virtual machines.
 For more details about disks and VHDs in Microsoft Azure, see About Disks and VHDs for Virtual Machines.

 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using the classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model. .
-You can also capture and upload a virtual machine using the Resource Manager model.
+You can also upload a virtual machine using the Resource Manager model.

 This article assumes you have:

 An Azure subscription - If you don't have one, you can open an Azure account for free.

 Microsoft Azure PowerShell - You have the Microsoft Azure PowerShell module installed and configured to use your subscription.

 A .VHD file - supported Windows operating system stored in a .vhd file and attached to a virtual machine.
 Check to see if the server roles running on the VHD are supported by Sysprep.
 For more information, see Sysprep Support for Server Roles.